 \subsection{Comparisons with the State of the Arts}

-The performance of MultiGCN (1 node) is slightly lower than that of GNNAdvisor running in one GPU T4, 0.7$\times$ on average.
+The performance of MultiGCN (1 node) is slightly lower than that of GNNAdvisor running on one T4 GPU, 0.7$\times$ on average.
 However, MultiGCN aims to scale single-node accelerator to accelerate GCNs on large-scale graphs efficiently, such as average 3.4$\times$ speedup of MultiGCN (4 nodes) over GNNAdvisor.

-To demonstrate the advance of MultiGCN, we compare MultiGCN against the state of the arts.
+To demonstrate the advantages of MultiGCN, we compare MultiGCN against the state-of-the-arts.
 Figure~\ref{fig:comparison}(a) shows that the average speedup of MultiGCN (1 node) is slightly lower than that of AWB-GCN and GNNAdvisor.
-However, MultiGCN aims to scale single-node accelerator to accelerate GCNs on large-scale graphs efficiently, such as average 4$\times$ and 3.4$\times$ speedup of MultiGCN (4 nodes) over AWB-GCN and GNNAdvisor respectively.
-Moreover, the peak performance, DRAM bandwidth, and maximum power of MultiGCN (1 node) are respectively only 25\%, 85\%, and 5\% of GPU T4.
-MultiGCN (4 nodes) achieves average 4$\times$ speedup over PyG with 4 GPU T4.
+However, MultiGCN aims to scale single-node accelerator to accelerate GCNs on large-scale graphs efficiently, such as on average 4$\times$ and 3.4$\times$ speedup of MultiGCN (4 nodes) over AWB-GCN and GNNAdvisor respectively.
+Moreover, the peak performance, DRAM bandwidth, and maximum power of MultiGCN (1 node) are respectively only 25\%, 85\%, and 5\% of T4 GPU.
+MultiGCN (4 nodes) achieves 4$\times$ speedup on average over PyG with 4 T4 GPUs.
 This is because GPUs aim at workloads with regular execution pattern, but they cannot efficiently tackle irregular execution patterns of GCNs~\cite{HyGCN,AWB-GCN,EnGN,GraphDynS,Graphicionado}.
-Note that GPU performance of PyG is estimated by accumulating the kernel execution time which eliminates the memory copy time and system stack overhead.
-Besides, PyG leverages mini-batch to make each GPU executes inference independently, so that inter-GPU communications are eliminated.
-But mini-batch multiplies data volume in system due to massive copies of neighboring feature vectors in each GPU.
+Note that GPU performance of PyG is estimated by accumulating the kernel execution time which does not account for the memory copy time and system stack overhead.
+Besides, PyG leverages mini-batch to make each GPU execute inference independently, so that inter-GPU communications are eliminated.
+However, mini-batching multiplies data volume in system due to massive copies of neighboring feature vectors in each GPU.
 Figure~\ref{fig:comparison}(b) shows that MultiGCN (128 nodes and 8 TOPS) achieves average 9.6$\times$ and 2.3$\times$ speedup over OPPE-based MulAccSys (128 nodes and 8 TOPS) and OPPR-based MulAccSys (128 nodes and 8 TOPS) respectively due to less network transmissions and DRAM accesses.
-MultiGCN has different speedup on FS dataset when compute capability increases because the number of network transmissions of FS is little while the number of compute for local data processing is large.
+MultiGCN has different speedup on the FS dataset when compute capability increases because the number of network transmissions of FS is little while the number of compute for local data processing is large.